awsdocs/aws-dms-user-guide/doc_source/CHAP_Task.CDC.md

   + Oracle
   + MySQL

+When the task is created, AWS DMS marks the CDC start point, and it can't be changed\.
+To use a different CDC start point, create a new task\.

 ### Determining a CDC native start point<a name="CHAP_Task.CDC.StartPoint.Native"></a>

 A *CDC native start point* is a point in the database engine's log that defines a time where you can begin CDC\.
 As an example, suppose that a bulk data dump has already been applied to the target\.
 You can look up the native start point for the ongoing replication\-only task\.
 To avoid any data inconsistencies, carefully choose the start point for the replication\-only task\.
 DMS captures transactions that started after the chosen CDC start point\.